berkeley-scf/tutorial-unix-basics/index.md

 ```

 Next we'll use multiple options to the `ls` command. `-l` shows extended information about files/directories. `-t` shows files/directories in order of the time at which they were last modified and `-r` shows in reverse order.
-Before run `ls`, I'll create an empty file using the `touch` command.
+Before I run `ls`, I'll create an empty file using the `touch` command.
 Given this, what file do you expect to be displayed last when you do the following?

 ```bash
 $ cd ../tutorial-unix-basics